Homepage

 Gozo is a different beast from Malta.
 Still busy and beautiful in the summer, it somehow manages a more relaxed pace than its big sister.
 Coastal villages buzz with live music, bustling restaurants, sun-worshippers and excited snorkellers.
 Even its capital, Victoria, oozes a sense of calm more palpable than any locale in Malta.
 But then, this is where the Maltese themselves come on holiday.

-One of its strongest assets is its natural beauty, perfectly exemplified in the northerly region of Gharb.
+One of its strongest assets is its natural beauty, perfectly exemplified in northerly Gharb.
 This unassuming town is just a stroll away from a stunning cliff-edge trail that loops the island, connecting towns via craggy paths and rough Mediterranean flora.

 The central square is dominated (like all Maltese burgs) by a beautiful baroque church, though just 700m away visitors can marvel at the most famous place of pilgrimage for Maltese: the Basilica of Ta’ Pinu.
 Reportedly the site of numerous miracles, home to a 61m-high (200ft) bell tower and boasting the prestige of having been consecrated by Pope Pius XI, it’s one of Gozo’s most enchanting destinations.